scav/pagery/example/post/post-hello.md

 by @post.author @ @post.date
 in @post.categories

-@post.lead
+@post.lead.start
 Hello world!

 This is the lead part of the post
-@post.lead
+@post.lead.end

-This is no longer part of the head..
+This is no longer part of the head.